lgbt-foundation/whitepaper/whitepaper.md

 ### Understanding The Power Of The Pink Economy

+> Assuming that the above statements are applicable worldwide, and around 3% to 7% of the world population would be members of the LGBT community, multiplied by the world average GDP per capita of $12,430, would result in a value of between 2 and 4.2 trillion USD.
+The LGBT Token could prove fundamental in revealing the true scale of the LGBT population and in helping it achieve the equality and recognition it deserves.<br>
+- Peter Jordan, `byline missing`

 The size of the LGBT community translates directly to major global economic impact.
 In terms of economic power, as a percentage of global GDP per capita<sup>int-6</sup>, the LGBT community could account for up to $4.2 trillion.
 At the upper range, this places the spending power of the pink economy on a level greater than the GDP of Germany.
 In other words, it would be the world’s 4th-largest economy.<sup>int-3</sup>

 `INFOGRAPHIC SHOWING THE ECONOMIC POWER OF THE community IN COMPARISON TO OTHER COUNTRIES`